 - Will I be able to get cell phone and Internet service at Camp?

-- The food at summer camp when I was a kid was always horrible.
+- Summer camp food when I was a kid was always horrible.
 Are we going to eat franks & beans all week at Camp?
+What about my dietary restrictions?

 - I’m not really very athletic.
 Will I still have fun at Camp?